This truck is serious. Seriously powerful, seriously capable, and seriously good looking

 Ok, lots of good stuff in the engine and drivetrain to cover here.
 Call one of our sales people or come down to get complete details and check it out for yourself.
 There is a 454 cubic inch HO crate engine under that cowl induction hood which is running a Procharger D1SC supercharger.
 The consignor claims it is putting out just north of 700HP at the crank.
 It is blowing through a new Holley fuel injection, runs MSD ignition, and exhausts through Doug’s tri Y headers and Magnaflow stainless exhaust and mufflers.
 An aluminum radiator with electric fans keeps things running cool.
 Power flows back through a 4L80 automatic trans (270 miles on new build) and the axles set up with 4.11 gears.
 The rear is a 14-bolt full floating setup with a Yukon locker.
 A BDS lift kit raises things up 4″ and uses Fox 2.0 shocks and Crossover steering to keep things under control.
 Stainless steel brake lines are tough and keep the pressure on while EBC Yellowstuff brake pads clamp the front rotors.
 20″ RBP wheels get to power on the ground through General Grabber tires and look good while doing it.

 More info: Listing has ended.
-Search on eBay for similar 1989 Chevrolet Blazer
+Click to search on eBay for similar 1989 Chevrolet Blazer (Affiliate link)

 Seller's other items: streetsideclassiccars